drhspfn/audioloader/README.md

+## P.S
+* Added standard config to the code.But on versions `pre0.3` and `release 0.5` you still need `config.json` in the root directory
-p.s: Perhaps it would have been a release by now, but I'm not sure about the optimization
+* Perhaps it would have been a release by now, but I'm not sure about the optimization